slabbi/Z80-CPU-Tester/Modell 1/Software/README.md

 # Z80 CPU Tester

-Version 1 for hardware v1
+## Firmware

-This firmware requires hardware v1 with 32kb EPROM/EEPROM and 32kb SRAM.
+This firmware requires hardware model 1 with 32kb EPROM/EEPROM and 32kb SRAM.

-The firmware is identical for both hardware versions (v1 and v2), only a flag at the beginning changes the version of the hardware used.
+The firmware is identical for both hardware versions (model 1 and model 2), only a flag at the beginning changes the version of the hardware used.

 Software features:
 - CPU identification